GRAND: Graph Release with Assured Node Differential Privacy: Examples of real-world data sets

 \section{Examples of real-world data sets}

-In this section, we demonstrate our method on privatizing real-world social network data sets.
-Similar to the simulation experiments, we focus on demonstrating how well the released network preserves the network properties, while fixing the privacy budget.
-In addition to the Hat method and the Laplace mechanism, we also use the true local network statistics of the original network as an addition benchmark.
+We now demonstrate how well the released network preserves the network properties, fixing $\varepsilon$, on real-world networks.
+In addition to the Hat method and the Laplace mechanism, we also include the network statistics of the original network (True) in comparisons.

-\paragraph{Caltech Facebook network} The first example data set is the Facebook social network between students in California Institute of Technology (Caltech), collected by \cite{traud2012social}.
+\emph{Caltech Facebook network.} The first example data set is the Facebook social network between students in California Institute of Technology (Caltech), collected by \cite{traud2012social}.
 Each node in the network is a student and the edges are the Facebook connections between students.
 We process the data set following \cite{wang2016discussion} and \cite{li2018hierarchical} using the 2-core algorithm.
 The resulting data set contains 734 students with an average degree of 45.29.
 Similar to our previous experiments, we randomly select half of the students to hold out.
 The network of the other half of the students ($n=367$) is then privatized and released.
 The inner product latent space model is used for model fitting, and the latent dimension $d=6$ is selected by the edge cross-validation method of \cite{li2016network} on the hold-out network.
 We enforce a strong privacy requirement at the level of $\varepsilon=1$.
-The distributions of the five local statistics in the released network are calculated and compared with the distributions in the true network.
+The distributions of the local statistics in the true and released network are calculated.

-Figure~\ref{fig:CaltechExample} displays the resulting distributions of the five local statistics in four networks as introduced in Section~\ref{sec:sim}: the original network (True), the network released from our method (GRAND), the network generated using the naive Laplace mechanism (Laplace) and the non-private network from standard model estimation (Hat).
-It can be seen that the privatized network from our method matches the true network well in all of the five metrics.
+Figure~\ref{fig:CaltechExample} displays the resulting distributions of the five local statistics in four networks as introduced in Section~\ref{sec:sim}: the original network (True), the network released GRAND, the network generated using the naive Laplace mechanism (Laplace) and the non-private network from standard model estimation (Hat).
+It can be seen that the privatized network from GRAND matches the true network well in all of the five metrics.
 It also substantially outperforms the naive Laplace method, which completely misses the pattern.
 Meanwhile, GRAND maintains a slightly deviated but similar performance compared to the non-private Hat network.
 In particular, the harmonic closeness of the original network exhibits a bi-modal pattern, with one tiny lower mode (on the left end of the figure panel).
-This subtle pattern is also well captured by our method.
+This subtle pattern is also well captured by GRAND.